MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_ddpixelformat.md

 Specifies the total number of bits per "bumpel" (bump-map texel).

-#### - dwBumpDuBitMask
+#### - dwPrivateFormatBitCount

-Specifies the mask for bump map U delta bits.
+Specifies the bits per pixel of a pixel format private to the driver (that is, not one of the standard ones defined by Microsoft Direct3D).

 #### - dwRBitMask